ariutokintumi/ingenious/README.md

 4. Profit Auto-Distribution.

 ### What are our next steps?
--Propose the EIP-1155-IPP to the DeSci Community for discussion.
+- Propose the EIP-1155-IPP to the DeSci Community for discussion.
--Audit the resulting code by experts.
+- Audit the resulting code by experts.
--Find proyects interested in get into the platform.
+- Find proyects interested in get into the platform.
--Enjoy an Easy-to-Use DeSci Marketplace.
+- Enjoy an Easy-to-Use DeSci Marketplace.

 **Presentation PDF:** https://github.com/ariutokintumi/ingenious/blob/main/ingenious-presentation.pdf